 The yeast that causes most cases of thrush, Candida albicans, enters the body via the food you eat.
 It can live naturally in the bowel without causing any problems.
 It is spread to the vagina from the anus via the perineum – the area between the anus and the vagina.
 This is known as perineal spread.
 Other species of yeast often colonise the vagina but cause no harm.

 Women are prone to vaginal thrush between puberty and the menopause because, under the influence of the hormone oestrogen, the cells lining the vagina produce a sugar and yeasts (which is what Candida albicans is) are attracted to sugars.
 That is why thrush is rare before puberty, in breast-feeding women (who are oestrogen deficient), and after the menopause, unless a woman is on hormone replacement therapy (HRT) or has diabetes.

-Thrush is not a sexually transmitted disease.
+Thrush is not a sexually transmitted infection (STI).
 Generally, no benefit is shown by treating the male sexual partner of women with recurrent vaginal thrush.
 Only in specific circumstances (e.g. balanitis) where swabs have been taken and Candida albicans confirmed, is treatment recommended for men.